ohbendy/Chak-Font/README.md

 Mong Mong Cak's version of the script is undocumented in English language: in the resources consulted, some characters are missing their sound values.
 The script may also be incomplete: some sound values are missing a character.
 [Huziwara (2019)](https://www.academia.edu/38737691/A_sketch_of_Cak_grammar) proposes some amendments to the alphabet to improve consistent spelling and permit greater correspondance between phonemes and graphemes.

-This font is currently encoded in Unicode's Burmese range with arbitrary codepoints for letters that have no cognates in Burmese.
+This font is currently encoded using Unicode PUA codepoints E000-E03E.

 ## Character set: